enarjord/passivbot/docs/configuration.md

 ### Trailing Parameters

-Same logic applies to both trailing entries and trailing closes.
+The same logic applies to both trailing entries and trailing closes.
 - `trailing_grid_ratio`:
 	- set trailing and grid allocations.
 	- if `trailing_grid_ratio==0.0`, grid orders only.